pkutaj/pkutaj.github.io/_posts/2020-01-11-HSTR-History-of-the-DOM.md

 ---
 layout: post
-title: HSTR > The late 90s, DOM born out of WAR (browser war 1)
+title: History > The late 90s, DOM born out of WAR (browser war 1)
 ---
 * The DOM started amids the first browser WAR.
 * this was called DOM level-0.